Keyword search: 176 records shown

 CPD Type: Non-interactive

-Closing Date: 31 December 2025
+Closing Date: 31 March 2026

 Domains: Clinical practice, Communication

-The second of two programmes discussing the development of vision from birth to 18 years, part two looks in detail at what visual changes occur from the age of three up to adulthood, looking at age-related visual norms and developmental milestones as Zara grows up.
+The second of two programmes discussing the development of vision from birth to 18 years, part two focuses in detail at what visual changes occur from the age of three up to adulthood, looking at age-related visual norms and developmental milestones as Zara grows up.

 Topics: Emmetropisation, School vision screening, Myelination, Synaptic pruning, Development of amblyopia, Visual processing issues, Scholastic visual demands, Exotropia, Global motion, Biological motion, Contour integration, Development of colour vision, Visual conversion disorder, Young eye series.